- Kotlin 97.6%

 OswaldBold.ttf |

-Panel-0 split-label face |
+Panel-0 split-label when Oswald digits are picked |

 satoshi_symbol.ttf |